dojo/docs/dijit/form.rst

 Validation Tooltips
 -------------------
-You can define the following types of messages for the widgets:
+You can define the following types of tooltip prompts for the input type form widgets (same list as above):

   * promptMessage: hint message on focus/mouse over.
 Note that this is not recommended from a Ux perspective as it might make the user think they've done something wrong.
   * invalidMessage: when the value is invalid.
   * missingMessage: when a required value is missing